99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 title: "Teach me CI / CD with Kubernetes (PART I)."
 date: 2021-05-02T14:20:12+11:00
 draft: false
-description: "This article is the first article in series of articles on CI / CD in kubernetes."
+description: "This article is the first article in series of articles on hands on CI / CD in kubernetes.
+Aim of this is to educate everyone on devops practices starting with CI / CD."
 tags: [devops, k8s]
 categories: [devops]
 ---